King's Hall, Cambridge: History

 Alan Cobban has identified John Hotham, Bishop of Ely, as the person who guided Edward II in this foundation.
 It received letters patent from Edward III in 1337.
 In 1412, the master or warden is recorded as Richard Derham.
 In 1433, Richard Pyghtesley was described as a clerk, in King's Hall (Aula Regis).

 King's Hall no longer exists, as it was combined with Michaelhouse in the mid 16th century by King Henry VIII, as one of his last acts.
-At the time, the King had been wiping out and seizing Church lands from monasteries.
-It is thought that the King had great plans to create a college to rival Oxford's Christ Church with great new architecture, but he died a few weeks after the college was created.
+At the time, the king had been wiping out and seizing Church lands from monasteries.
+It is thought that the king had great plans to create a college to rival Oxford's Christ Church with great new architecture, but he died a few weeks after the college was created.
 The layout of Great Court is mainly due to Thomas Nevile, a master of Trinity.
-The universities of Oxford and Cambridge, being both religious institutions and quite rich, expected to be the next target, and, indeed, the King duly passed an Act of Parliament that allowed him to suppress (and confiscate the property of) any college he wished.
+The universities of Oxford and Cambridge, being both religious institutions and quite rich, expected to be the next target, and, indeed, the king duly passed an act of parliament, the Dissolution of Colleges Act 1545 (37 Hen.
+8. c.
+4), that allowed him to suppress (and confiscate the property of) any college he wished.

-The universities of Oxford and Cambridge remained dominated by Anglican clergy until well into the 19th century - this was one of the driving aspects for the setting up of secular institutions, e.g. University College, London to cater for dissenters.
+The universities of Oxford and Cambridge remained dominated by Anglican clergy until well into the 19th century - this was one of the driving aspects for the setting up of secular institutions, e.g. University College London to cater for dissenters.

 The universities used their contacts to plead with Henry VIII's sixth wife, Catherine Parr.
 The Queen persuaded her husband not to close them down, but to create a new college.
 The King did not want to use royal funds, so he instead combined the two colleges of King's Hall and Michaelhouse and seven hostels of Catherine's, Garratt, Gregory's, Margaret's, Ovyng's, Physwick (formerly part of Gonville and Caius) and Tyler's to form Trinity in 1546.
 This, combined with lands confiscated from the Church, caused Trinity to be the richest and biggest college, a position it has retained.